laravel test factories

 Why Factory Design Is an Architectural Decision

-Most developers treat factories as boilerplate.
-They’re not.
-A factory is your domain model in miniature — it defines what “valid data” looks like across your entire test suite.
-If it’s wrong, every test downstream inherits that wrongness silently.
+Most developers treat factories as boilerplate they generate once and move on from.
+They are not.
+A factory is a domain model assertion: it defines what “valid data” looks like across your entire test suite.
+Get it wrong, and every downstream test inherits that wrongness silently.

-Laravel’s factory system — backed by the Service Container and Eloquent — is powerful enough to model complex domains.
-Most teams just don’t push it far enough.
+Laravel’s factory system, backed by the Service Container and Eloquent ORM, is expressive enough to model all of this.
+Most teams just do not push it far enough.

 Prerequisites

-• A configured testing database (SQLite in-memory works well for most suites)
+• A configured testing database (SQLite in-memory is sufficient for most suites)

 • Pest (preferred) or PHPUnit

-Pest ships as the default test runner in new Laravel 11/12 projects.
-If you haven’t made the switch, you should — and if you want a broader view of where it sits in a modern workflow, our 2026 Laravel tooling breakdown covers the full stack.
+Pest ships as the default test runner in new Laravel 13 projects.
+If you have not made the switch, you should.
+The 2026 Laravel development tools breakdown covers where Pest sits in a modern workflow alongside the rest of the stack.

 For official factory documentation, see the Laravel Eloquent Factories docs.